 Below, I’ll explain what we use currently for our RV internet setup as well as explain how our story has unfolded.
 Hopefully we’ll be able to help point you in the right direction.

-Check out the video on our current RV internet setup below:
+Check out the video on our (original) RV internet setup below:

 Equipment We’ve Used: